coverclock/com-diag-codex/README.md

     make documentation

-If you the full enormous TeX system installed, plus some standard PDF utilities, you can generate PDF manuals.
+If you have the full enormous TeX system installed, plus some standard PDF utilities, you can generate PDF manuals.

     make documentation-ancillary